t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

     - ins: K. Wehrle,
     date: 2013
     seriesinfo:
-      Paper: Security and Communication Networks - Special Issue on Security in a Completely Interconnected World
+      Security and Communication Networks - Special Issue on Security in a Completely Interconnected World
   d2dsecurity:
     title: 'Security and Privacy in Device-to-Device (D2D) Communication: A Review'
     author: